jakeloftis/wireguard/README.md

 # client config you will need for Windows Wireguard desktop app
 ```
-Run the following command and replace NAME_FROM_SETUP_WIZARD with the name you entered in the setup wizard
+Run the command below and replace NAME_FROM_SETUP_WIZARD with the name you entered in the setup wizard
 cat /root/wg0-client-NAME_FROM_SETUP_WIZARD.conf
 Select all text and Copy/Paste to a Notepad file
 In Notepad, click File > Save
 Change the "File name:" to wgclient.conf
-Change the "Save as type:" to all files
+Change the "Save as type:" to "All files (*.*)"
 Save
 ```